bkmorgan3/Connect-Four/readme.md

-#Connect Four
+# Connect Four
-is a game for two players to take turns trying to get 4 checkers of their color in a row while preventing their opponent doing the same.
+The classic game of red checkers versus black checkers in a race where each player tries to stack four of their checkers in a row.
+A player can win horizontally, vertically, or diagonally.

-#A Link to My Version
+# A Link to My Game
 <https://bkmorgan3.github.io/Connect-Four/>

-#How To Play
+# How To Play
 Drop one checker at a time into an open space on the board.
 The goal is to line up 4 of your checkers before your opponent has the chance to do just that.

-#Technologies used:
+# Technologies used:
-I built this version of Connect Four using HTML, CSS, JavaScript, and the jQuery library.
+I built this game of Connect Four using HTML, CSS, JavaScript, and jQuery.
 The code was written in text editor Atom, versioned in Git using Terminal, and kept online at GitHub.com.

-#MVP:
+# MVP:
 -clear winner
 -players alternate turns
 -checkers are different colors and